webplatform/docs/css/properties/animation-name/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=A simple slide-in animation that executes once, much like a transition.
+|Description=A slide-in animation that executes once, much like a transition.
 |Code=h1 {
   animation-duration: 3s;
   animation-name: slidein;